Ben Zion Halberstam: Biography

-The next day, there was another action where three of Halberstam's sons-in-law: Rabbi Yecheskel Halberstam (son of Rabbi Yeshayale Tchechoiver), Rabbi Moshe Stempel, and Rabbi Shlome Rubin were arrested.
-On Monday, July 28, the Jewish captives were shot in the Yanover forest behind the city.
-Twenty thousand Jews were shot that day; Halberstam, his son and his three sons-in-law included.
+The next day there was another action, which resulted in the arrests of three of Halberstam's sons-in-law: Yecheskel Halberstam (son of Yeshayale Tchechoiver), Moshe Stempel, and Shlome Rubin.
+On Monday, July 28, the captives were shot in the Yanover forest behind the city, including Halberstam, his son, and twenty thousand other Jews.

-He was succeeded by his son Rabbi Shlomo Halberstam (1907–2000), who rebuilt Bobov in the United States.
+Halberstam was succeeded by his son Shlomo Halberstam (1907–2000), who rebuilt Bobov in the United States.